Tully Forensic PsychologyComplete forensic psychology service provision: assessment, treatment, training, supervision, consultancy and research.

 Press and media

-Dr Tully is regularly invited to speak in the media about issues relating to prisons, mental health, and crime.
+Dr Tully is regularly invited to speak in the media about issues relating to violence/sexual offending, prisons, mental health, and crime.
 She has given live interviews and been involved in pre-recorded documentaries.
 Please contact us for more details.

 BBC Radio Cumbria live interview, 13.03.2018